edriang/react-connect-context-hooks/README.md

 ### Selections using Function

 Lastly, you can specify a `Function` to create the resulting object from the `state`.
-Like in the previous example (this function will also receive the components `props` if used with the connect HOC); e.g.:
+This function will also receive the components `props` when used with the connect HOC; e.g.:
 ```js
 (state, props) => {
   return {